-Take a guided tour of exhibits on the history of printing, from ancient clay tablets to modern presses and more at the Printing Museum.
+Take a guided tour of exhibits on the history of printing, from ancient clay tablets to modern presses and more at the Printing Museum in Montrose.

-Founded in 1979 by Raoul Beasley, Vernon P. Hearn, Don Piercy, and J. V. Burnham, the four printers shared a passion for preserving their vast collections and sharing them with greater Houston.
+Founded by four professional printers—Raoul Beasley, Vernon P. Hearn, Don Piercy, and J. V. Burnham—in 1979, the museum became an outlet for sharing their passion and preserving their vast collections.

-Today, through hands-on programming and guided tours, the Printing Museum seeks to inform with it vast permanent collection of workshops and exhibitions, geared towards adults and kids alike.
+Through its hands-on programming and guided tours, the Printing Museum continues to illuminate with its vast permanent collection, along with workshops and exhibitions for kids and adults.

 Featuring antique printing presses, rare books, prints, and historic newspapers, visitors will have the opportunity to experience ways that people have used printing technologies to transform our collective lives.

-From the invention of paper and moveable type to the struggle for a free press in the young American Republic to important advances in printing and publishing in the 20th century, guests witness how each innovation lead to a greater exchange of information and ultimately to a more literate society.
+From the invention of paper and moveable type to the struggle for a free press in the young American Republic to important advances in printing and publishing in the 20th century, the Printing Museum shows visitors how each innovation led to greater exchanges of information and ultimately to a more literate society.

 Guided Tours at The Printing Museum